rocketship88/colin-parser/readme.md

 # Expression Evaluator with Array Support

-This is Colin Macleod's bytecode-based expression evaluator for Tcl, with added support for array references.
+This is Colin Macleod's bytecode-based expression evaluator for Tcl, with added support for array references and caching.

 ## What's New